cloudsimplus/cloudsimplus/README.md

 For more information about the changes and features included in this release, please read the [CHANGELOG](CHANGELOG.md) file and the [cloudsim-plus-examples](/cloudsim-plus-examples) project.

-# What are the practical differences of using CloudSim++ instead of CloudSim?
-How can I update my simulations in order to use CloudSim++?
+# What are the practical differences of using CloudSim Plus instead of CloudSim?
+How can I update my simulations in order to use CloudSim Plus?

-To update your simulations to use the new CloudSim++ you have to change the way that some objects are instantiated, because there were introduced some new interfaces to follow the "program to an interface, not an implementation" recommendation and also to increase [abstraction](https://en.wikipedia.org/wiki/Abstraction_(software_engineering)).
+To update your simulations to use the new CloudSim Plus you have to change the way that some objects are instantiated, because there were introduced some new interfaces to follow the "program to an interface, not an implementation" recommendation and also to increase [abstraction](https://en.wikipedia.org/wiki/Abstraction_(software_engineering)).
 These new interfaces were also crucial to implement the [Null Object Pattern](https://en.wikipedia.org/wiki/Null_Object_pattern)